 |U.S. Equity (Russell 3000® Index) 10-yr Avg: 9.97% Measures the performance of the 3,000 largest U.S. companies— approximately 98% of the investable U.S. equity market.|

 Dow Jones® and the Dow Jones branded indexes identified herein are trade and/or service marks of CME Group Index Services LLC (“CME Indexes”), its affiliates, and/or licensors, as the case may be, and have been licensed for use by Jackson National Life Insurance Company.
 The product(s) referenced is/are not sponsored, endorsed, sold or promoted by CME Indexes, its affiliates, and/or licensors, or their respective affiliates, and such parties make no representations or warranties, express or implied, regarding the advisability of trading in the product(s).

 This example is for illustrative purposes only and is not representative of the future performance of any particular product.
 Past performance is no guarantee of future results.
 The indexes described are unmanaged and not available for direct investment.
-Source: Lipper, a Thompson Reuters Company, as of 12/31/2012.
+Source: Lipper, a Thomson Reuters Company, as of 12/31/2013.
 All index returns portray total return data.